McCarthy fails for 3rd long day in GOP House speaker fight

 Pressure was building as McCarthy lost seventh, eighth and then historic ninth and 10th rounds of voting, surpassing the number it took the last time this happened, 100 years ago, in a prolonged fight to choose a speaker in a disputed election.

-With McCarthy's supporters and foes locked in stalemate, feelings of boredom and desperation seemed increasingly evident with no quick end in sight.
+With McCarthy's supporters and foes locked in stalemate, the House could not formally open for the new session of Congress.
+And feelings of boredom, desperation and annoyance seemed increasingly evident.

-One McCarthy critic, Rep. Matt Gaetz of Florida, cast votes in two rounds for Donald Trump, a symbolic but pointed sign of the broader divisions over the Republican Party's future.
+One McCarthy critic, Rep. Matt Gaetz of Florida, cast votes in two rounds for Donald Trump — a symbolic but pointed sign of the broad divisions over the Republican Party's future.
+Then he went further, moving the day from protest toward the absurd in formally nominating the former president to be House speaker in the 11th vote.

-"It's not happening," said Rep. Lauren Boebert of Colorado who nominated a new alternative, Kevin Hern of Oklahoma, and urged fellow Republicans to embrace a future without McCarthy: “We need a leader who is not of the broken system.”
+As night fell on the second anniversary of the Jan.
+6, 2021, attack on the Capitol by Trump supporters trying to overturn Joe Biden's election, Democrats said it was time to get serious.

+"This sacred House of Representatives needs a leader," said Democrat Joe Neguse of Colorado, nominating his own party's leader, Hakeem Jeffries, as speaker.

 McCarthy could be seen talking, one on one, in whispered and animated conversations in the House chamber.
 His emissaries sidled up to holdouts, and grueling negotiations proceeded in the GOP whip's office down the hall.
 McCarthy remained determined to persuade Republicans to end the paralyzing debate that has blighted his new GOP majority.

-McCarthy's leadership team had presented a core group of the Republican holdouts with a deal on paper in exchange for their support, said one of the opponents, conservative Republican Ralph Norman of South Carolina, as he exited a late-day meeting.
-But details were scarce.
+McCarthy’s leadership team had presented a core group of the Republican holdouts with a deal on paper in exchange for their support, said one of the opponents, conservative Republican Ralph Norman of South Carolina, as he exited a late-day meeting.
+“It’s good,” Norman said, about changes that would include mandating 72 hours for bills to be posted before votes, though details were scarce.

+Lest hopes get ahead of reality, he added, “This is round one.”

+Holdouts led by the chamber’s Freedom Caucus are seeking ways to shrink the power of the speaker’s office and give rank-and-file lawmakers more influence — with seats on key committees and the ability to draft and amend bills in a more open process.

 “We’re having good discussions and I think everyone wants to find a solution,” McCarthy told reporters hours earlier.